Roof Maintenance Tips & Essentials Checklist (And Why It’s Important)

 3. Cut Overhanging Branches

-Large trees may look wonderful, but they also pose a substantial threat to your roof.
-Any large branches can prove to be quite damaging by repeatedly scraping the shingles.
-Along with the obvious danger of them falling, large branches can also lead to a build-up of algae.
+Large trees may look fabulous, but they also substantially threaten your roof.
+Any large branches can be quite damaging by repeatedly scraping the shingles.
+Along with the obvious danger of them falling, large branches can also lead to algae build-up.

 4. Reseal Vents & Pipes

 Openings such as a chimney, vents, pipes, and skylights make your roof vulnerable to water intrusion.
-Things such as heating exhaust pipes will have pipe boots, a type of flashing, around them for sealing.
+Things such as heating exhaust pipes will have pipe boots flashing around them for sealing.

 5. Get the Shingles Inspected